 To check if the server is available, click the button in the PACS server connection window.
-If the server is available, the system will return the following message: Server network status: Online (Fig. 12.3).
+If the server is available, the system will return the following message: Server network status: Online.

-If a message similar to the one shown in Fig. 12.4 appears, it most likely means that the Server host name or IP or Server port fields are filled in incorrectly, or the target PACS server is not running.
+If a message similar to the one shown below appears, it, most likely, means that the Server host name or IP or Server port fields are filled in incorrectly, or the target PACS server is not running.

-Suppose that the Viewer #1 takes on the role of a PACS-server and Viewer #2 takes on the role of a client.
+Let‘s assume that DICOM Viewer #1 takes on the role of a PACS-server and DICOM Viewer #2 takes on the role of a client.

-If you enable and set up the DICOM-service and check the box Allow C-FIND and C-MOVE for VIEWER-SERVER server on the Viewer #2 settings, the Viewer #2 will be able to take on the role of server and the Viewer #1 will be able to take on the role of client.
-Thus the Viewer can take on the role of a client and a server simultaneously.
+If you enable and set up the DICOM-service and check the box Allow C-FIND and C-MOVE for the VIEWER-SERVER server in the DICOM Viewer #2 settings, then DICOM Viewer #2 will be able to take on the role of a server and DICOM Viewer #1 will be able to take on the role of a client.
+Thus, the DICOM Viewer can take on the role of a client and a server simultaneously.